The IN SEASON Lifestyle

 WHERE ARE THE PARALLELS?

-In this time men have called Lent, observing people remember the journey of Jesus to the cross and the time leading up to His resurrection.
+In this time men have called Lent, observing people remember the journey of Jesus to the cross.
+They ponder the time leading up to His resurrection.

 This is often the first place in time that many living in our society will actually come to hear and appreciate all the details of the story of salvation.